grafana/tutorials/content/tutorials/grafana-fundamentals.md

 Grafana Explore is a workflow for troubleshooting and data exploration.
 In this step, you'll be using Explore to create ad-hoc queries to understand the metrics exposed by the sample application.

-> Ad-hoc queries are queries that are made interactively, with the purpose of explorating data.
+> Ad-hoc queries are queries that are made interactively, with the purpose of exploring data.
 An ad-hoc query is commonly followed by another, more specific query.

 - In the side bar, click the **Explore** (compass rose) icon.
 - In the **Query editor**, where it says *Enter a PromQL query*, enter `tns_request_duration_seconds_count` and then press Enter.